fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 - approve architectural changes;
 - admit or retire Realm Roles;
 - approve World Model changes;
-- determine the long-term direction of the Realm.
+- determine the long-term direction of the World.

 The Warden is not part of the operating system.